 Amazing Friends1 of 12

-With that in mind, we're looking back through the annals of Marveldom to count down the greatest Spider-Man writers of all time.
+In honor of Stan the Man's co-creation and contributions, we're looking back through the annals of Marveldom to count down the greatest Spider-Man writers of all time.

 #10 Kurt Busiek2 of 12